-EvCC began its formal LEAN process work in February 2011.
-Since that time, ten EvCC employees have been trained as LEAN process improvement facilitators.
-EvCC’s LEAN process is particular to higher education, adapted from the LEAN manufacturing framework.
+EvCC began its formal Lean process work in February 2011.
+Since that time, twelve EvCC employees have been trained as Lean process improvement facilitators.
+EvCC’s Lean process is particular to higher education, adapted from the LEAN manufacturing framework.

-EvCC shares its success in LEAN with the community and technical college system by opening facilitator trainings to other colleges.
+EvCC shares its success in Lean with the community and technical college system by opening facilitator training to other colleges.
 So far, 52 CTC employees have been trained as facilitators, taking their skills in process improvement back to eight different colleges.

 1. Financial Aid: February 22nd-25th, 2011